SSEconomics/SSEconomics/README.md

-### Hi, I'm Stephen. 👋
+### Hi, I'm Stephen.

 I am an economist specializing in empirical macroeconomics, forecasting, and structural modelling.

-**My goal is to improve lives by distributing resources that elevate the quality of economic analysis.**

-I share open-source code, data, and workflows to help researchers bridge the gap between academic theory and practical application.
+My goal is to share **open-source code, data, and tutorials** to help researchers bridge the gap between academic theory and practical application.
 My work covers a wide range of topics—from **central banking** and **high-frequency macro** to **structural analysis**—with a strict focus on automation and reproducibility.

 ---